 Yet although these smart, white-painted steamers were ubiquitous on the China coast and often part of ceremonial events such as fleet reviews, they are little documented, not generally appearing in Lloyd's Register, maritime directories or Navy lists.
 An overview is the final short chapter in Richard Wright, The Chinese Steam Navy, 1862-1945 (London, 2000) but even here the listing is far from comprehensive and details are sparse, as are their careers and disposal.
-This article fills in some detail with the assistance via Proquest of the China press, most notably The North China Herald, but still seems rather incomplete.
-The assistance of readers with any missing details or photographs of the vessels would be welcomed.
+This article fills in some detail with the assistance via Proquest of the China press, most notably The North China Herald, but is still incomplete.
+The assistance of readers with missing details or photographs of the vessels would be welcomed.

 In November 1867 foreign merchants at Amoy called for a 'steam revenue cruiser' to be available to each treaty port (NCH, 9/11/67).
-A year later on 22 December 1868 the iron paddle steamer Qhua Hsing (Kua Hsing) was reported as having arrived at Shanghai (no port of departure) for disposition by IMC - the builders have yet to be identified and she may have been acquired second-hand.
-Around 1870 she was joined by the larger composite steam gunboat Peng Chao Hai, completed in 1869, perhaps at Foochow, for the Chinese Navy: she disappears by the end of the 1870s.
+A year later on 22 December 1868 the iron paddle steamer Qhua Hsing (Kua Hsing) was reported as having arrived at Shanghai (no port of departure) for disposition by IMC.
+No builders were specified, implying that she may have been acquired second-hand.
+We favour

+Richard Wright's unpublished hypothesis that perhaps she was the Kiangnan-built 'despatch boat'/'gunboat' Tien-Chi delivered in 1868 to the Viceroy of Nanking for service on the Yangtse.
+Around 1870 she was joined by the larger composite steam gunboat Peng Chao Hai, completed in 1869, probably at the Foochow Arsenal, for the Chinese Navy: she disappears by the end of the 1870s.
 Also added were two smaller composite steam gunboats, Fei-Hoo and Ling-Feng, whose builders are also unknown.
 These four steamers became the core of the prevention fleet on the China coast and Yangtse.